Privacy Policy

 Account and Identity Data Duration of active account + reasonable period after deletion request (not to exceed 90 days, except where legal retention applies) Contractual necessity; legal obligations

-Temporary Processing Data Deleted immediately upon classification completion or within 24 hours, whichever is sooner Contractual necessity (transient processing data)
+Temporary Processing Data Deleted immediately upon request completion or within 24 hours, whichever is sooner Contractual necessity (transient processing data)

 Security and Audit Logs Up to 12 months, subject to periodic review and rotation Legitimate interest in security; legal obligations